 PhD candidates who serve as Graduate Teaching Associates are eligible to propose a course to be taught under WGSST 3320: Special Topics in Women's, Gender and Sexuality Studies.
 Proposed syllabi will be vetted by the Undergraduate Studies Committee, which will look at the feasibility of the course, its possibilities for attracting students, and its pedagogical value.
-WGSS encourages students to submit course proposals that are closely related to their dissertations topics or to their broad areas of expertise.
-For additional information on this opportunity, please see the WGSS Graduate Teaching Handbook.
+WGSS encourages students to submit course proposals that are closely related to their dissertation's topics or to their broad areas of expertise.